abeyonalaja/waste-tracking-service/docs/storyboards.md

-# Storyboard - future waste movements (carriers and receivers)
+# Vision for digital waste tracking

 [View a visual image of the storyboard (.png file)](../wt-storyboard-carriers-receiver.png) described on this page.
 ## Scenario